 Batu Caves Dress Code: What to Wear for Women, Men and Children

-Batu Caves is an active Hindu temple, and a modesty-based dress code applies to all visitors entering the Temple Cave.
-Shoulders and knees must be covered — this applies to both women and men, and is enforced consistently at the base of the 272-step staircase throughout the day.
+Batu Caves, located 13km north of Kuala Lumpur, is home to Sri Subramaniar Swamy Temple — an active Tamil Hindu place of worship and one of Malaysia’s most significant pilgrimage sites.
+A modesty-based dress code applies to all visitors entering the Temple Cave: shoulders and knees must be covered for both women and men, enforced consistently at the base of the 272-step staircase throughout the day.
+For a full overview of the site, its attractions, and how to plan your visit, the Batu Caves Visitor Guide covers everything in one place.

 Quick Dress Code Checklist for Batu Caves